 Factors that affect the cost of your home renovation

-The cost of renovating your home can depend on a range of factors.
-Let’s go through some of the most common ones:
+The cost of renovating your home can depend on a range of factors, with some of the most common ones being:

 The size of the space you’re renovating plays a large role in the cost.
-A small apartment is usually significantly cheaper than remodelling an entire family home, with the costs per square metre averaging at $2,500 to $4,000.
+A small apartment is usually significantly cheaper than remodelling an entire family home, with the costs per square metre averaging $2,000 to $4,000.

 Small refurbishments such as changing fittings and updating fixtures involve much smaller costs than completely changing the layout of your home.
 Demolitions, moving electrical outlets, and updating plumbing are some of the more hefty expenses involved in larger renovations.